SMILELab-FL/FedLab/docs/source/quick_start.rst

-*************
+.. _quickstart:

+***********
 Quick Start
-*************
+***********

 In this page, we introduce how to build a FL simulation system with FedLab in cross machine or cross process scenario.
 We implement FedAvg algorithm wit CNN and partitioned MNIST dataset across clients.

-Source code of this page can be seen in fedlab_benchamrks/algorithm/fedavg/cross_machine.
+Source code of this page can be seen in `fedlab_benchamrks/algorithm/fedavg/cross_machine <https://github.com/SMILELab-FL/FedLab/tree/v1.0/fedlab_benchmarks/algorithm/fedavg/cross_machine>`_.

 Cross Machine/Process is suit for computer cluster deployment, simulating data-center FL system.
 In our experiment, the number of world_size can't be more than 50, otherwise the socket connecting will fail.

 Download dataset
 ================

 FedLab provides common dataset download and partition process program.
-Besides, FL dataset baseline LEAF is also implemented and compatible with PyTorch interfaces.
+Besides, FL dataset baseline LEAF :cite:p:`caldas2018leaf` is also implemented and compatible with PyTorch interfaces.

-Codes related to dataset download process are availiable at fedlab_benchamrks/datasets/data/{dataset name}.
+Codes related to dataset download process are available at ``fedlab_benchamrks/datasets/data/{dataset name}``.

 1. Download MNIST/CIFAR10